Cosmic Queries– Multiverse Madness with Max Tegmark

 Oh, my God.

-I try to think about that every time I get a parking ticket, you know, that there's some other parallel universe where I didn't.
+I try to look at that every time I get a parking ticket, you know, that there's some other parallel universe where I didn't.

 But then I think a bit more and realize there's another parallel universe where I got towed.